-Transmission tests on subscriber line facilities are usually controlled by the serving switching center.
-4-wire subscriber lines are served by a 4-wire No. 5 crossbar office.
-The tests are directed from the 19A testboard in accordance with Section 310-200-500, Part 4.
+1.02 Transmission tests on subscriber line facilities are usually controlled by the serving switching center.
+4-wire subscriber lines are served by a 4-wire No. 5 crossbar or 4-wire No. 1 ESS office.
+The tests are directed from the 19A testboard in 4-wire No. 5 crossbar offices in accordance with Section 310-200-500, Part 4.
 Key station lines may be served from either a 2-wire or 4-wire office.
-At 4-wire offices, the 19A testboard directs tests in accordance with Section 310-200-500, Part 4.
-At 2-wire offices, the tests may be directed from the 17E testboard or the master test frame in accordance with Section 310-200-501, Part 4.
-The testman at the subscriber station may refer to these sections in assisting with the transmission tests.
-This section adds information on test equipment, test access points, etc, which will aid the testman to work efficiently with the distant testboard.
+At 4-wire No. 5 offices, the 19A testboard directs tests in accordance with Section 310-200-500, Part 4.
+At 2-wire No. 5 offices, the tests may be directed from the 17E testboard or the master test frame in accordance with Section 310-200-501, Part 4.
+The tests are directed from the 21A testboard in 4-wire No. 1 ESS offices in accordance with Section 310-200-510, Part 4.
+The craftsman at the subscriber station may refer to these sections in assisting with the transmission tests.
+This section adds information on test equipment, test access points, etc, which will aid the craftsman to work efficiently with the distant testboard.

-1.03 This section assumes that testing will generally be done by prearrangement at the request of the control office.
-When the testman arrives at the station, he should call the switching center and advise them when ready for tests.
+1.03 This section assumes that testing will generally be done by pre-arrangement at the request of the control office.
+When the craftsman arrives at the station, he should call the switching center and advise them when ready for tests.